Count Potocki of Montalk

 Letters to Richard Aldington and Alister Kershaw

 Potocki kept a small collection of books by Richard Aldington near his bed, in a prominent place.
 This was unusual because he had scant regard for the work—or the reputations—of his contemporaries.
 But Aldington, he said, was one of the finest men he had ever met.
-They were brought together in the 1940s by the American communist Walter Lowenfels, at the latter's flat, in Paris.
-Another story is that they met at the famous Parisian bookshop, Shakespeare and Company.
-They kept in touch and when, a few years later, Potocki established himself at Draguignan, Aldington did him a good turn by raising some money from friends so he could buy a printing press.
+They were brought together in the 1940s by the American communist Walter Lowenfels, at the latter's flat, in Paris (although another story was that they met at the famous Parisian bookshop, Shakespeare and Company).
+They kept in touch and when, a few years later, Potocki established himself at Draguignan, Aldington did him a good turn by solicitating some money from friends so he could buy a printing press.
 And it was also Aldington who suggested the name, The Mélissa Press, melissa being an herb, often called bee balm, and the nymph in mythology who discovered how to take honey from bees.
 Potocki's girlfriend in Switzerland was nicknamed "Honey", hence the significance of the appellation.

 Alister Kershaw was another admirer of Richard Aldington.
 He met him in Paris in late 1947 or early 1948 and became his friend, secretary, benefactor, and literary executor.
 Unbeknownst to Potocki it was Kershaw who actually handled the collection of money for the printing press.